Travel Diaries: How A Matchmaker Explores The World

 What’s your most frequent trip?
 Jamaica.
 I go back every year to see my grandparents and listen to my parents point out everything that's changed since they were kids.

 What’s your packing style?
-I have travel-sized containers of all my favorite toiletries, robe, slippers, PJ’s and I pack other things based on the weather.
+I have travel-sized containers of all my favourite toiletries, robe, slippers, PJ’s and I pack other things based on the weather.

 What was your last trip?
 Hawaii.